 Visit Mrs. Van der Stock in B209 to pick up an application.

 National Junior Art Society

 Science Bowl is a highly competitive science education and academic event among teams of high school and middle school students who compete in a fast-paced verbal forum to solve technical problems and answer questions in all branches of science and math.
 Each team is composed of four students, one alternate student, and a coach.
-Your coaches are: Ms. Eason in room B114 and Ms. Loftis in room B112.
+See Mr. Decuir in Room B107.

 The purpose of the student council is to give students an opportunity to develop leadership by organizing and carrying out school activities and service projects.
 Our mission is to improve McCullough and the student experience by supporting student events and facilitating communication between the student community, school administration, and faculty.
 All students are welcome to join the Student Council.
 Join today and let your voice be heard!
-See Mrs. Ha in B208 for more information.
+Please see Ms. Reyes in Room A210 for more information.

 UIL Academics Overall

 Two small teams of 7th and 8th grade students who together study paintings from the National Gallery of Art in Washington, D.C. and from selected Texas museums.
 The Art Smart Bulletin, published every other year, is the source for study of history and art elements relative to the 30 art selections.
 As part of their study, students will demonstrate an understanding of art history and interpret ideas and moods in original artworks while making informed judgments about the artwork.

 Part A of the contest requires the contestant to identify the names of 15 selected artists and titles of pictures selected randomly by the director from the official list of 30 pictures.
 Part B consists of 30 questions about art history and art elements characteristic of the 30 art selections.
 Students who rank in the top 3 scores at the district meet are awarded medals.
 See Ms. McLean in Room D106.